kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ```

-### Phases

-We propose to divide the work in 3 phases.
-Each phase makes this work with
-either more isolation or more workloads.
-When no support is yet added to handle
-some workload, a clear error will be shown.

-PLEASE note that only phase 1 is targeted for alpha.

-Please note the last sub-section here is a table with the summary of the changes
-proposed on each phase.
-That table is not updated (it is from the initial
-proposal, doesn't have all the feedback and adjustments we discussed) but can
-still be useful as a general overview.

-TODO: move the table to markdown and include it here.

-#### Phase 1: pods "without" volumes
+### Support for stateless pods

-This phase makes pods "without" volumes work with user namespaces.
-This is
+Make pods "without" volumes work with user namespaces.
+This is activated via the
-activated via the bool `pod.spec.HostUsers` and can only be set to `false`
+bool `pod.spec.HostUsers` and can only be set to `false` on pods which use
-on pods which use either no volumes or only volumes of the following types:
+either no volumes or only volumes of the following types:

  - configmap
  - secret